Data Wrangling

 Fun With Data Wrangling

-As you work more and more with different dataset, you will likely find yourself spending quite a bit of time wrangling data to get it into the right format for analysis.
-So here we have a few fun exercises to practice some of the data wrangling skills we have learned in this lesson.
+As you work more and more with different datasets, you will likely find yourself spending a lot of time and energy wrangling data to put it in the right format for analysis.
+We have a few fun and useful exercises to practice some of the data wrangling skills we have learned in this lesson.

 Reading in and inspecting data